 If there is one thing that seventeen-year-old Rain knows and knows well, it is survival.
-Caring for her little brother, Walker, who is “Touched,” and losing the rest of her family to the same disease, Rain has long had to fend for herself on the bleak,
+Caring for her little brother, Walker, who is “Touched,” and losing the rest of her family to the same disease,

 Twelve-year-old Hope lives in White Rock, a town of inventors struggling to recover from the green bombs of World War III.